espressif/idf-eclipse-plugin/README.md

 | IEP 2.1.0 | Eclipse 2021-03, 2020-12, 2020-09 | Java 11 and above | ESP-IDF Tools Windows Installer 2.6 beta | IEP 2.1.0 added a support for Eclipse 2021-03
 | IEP 2.0.0 | Eclipse 2020-12, 2020-09, 2020-06 | Java 11 and above | ESP-IDF Tools Windows Installer 2.6 beta  |
 | IEP 1.2.4 | Eclipse 2020-12, 2020-09, 2020-06, 2020-03 | Java 1.8 and above | Not supported | IEP 1.2.4 added a support for Eclipse 2020-12

+<a name="Support"></a>
+# How to raise bugs
+Please raise the issues here https://github.com/espressif/idf-eclipse-plugin/issues with the complete environment details and log.